Illinois Dark Skies Star Party

-Check out the new 2017 IDSSP T-Shirt design!
+Check out the new 2018 IDSSP T-Shirt design!
 Be sure to check your appropriate sizes on the registration form.
-Featured T-Shirt design is Total Solar Eclipse.
+Featured T-Shirt design is the Orion Nebula.
 Both long & short sleeves t-shirts and sweatshirts are available.

+One entry per person.
 Attendees will select the winner. $50 First Prize – $25 Second Prize.
 Photos must be taken within the last year (starting from the date of last year’s star party, Sept.
-29), label the pictures with the date-taken and location.
+23), label the pictures with the date-taken and location.
 We also request winners to provide SAS with a pdf version of the photo so we can post it to our website and Facebook page.